Michael-Free/mongodb_fastapi/README.md

 # Python & MongoDB using FastAPI
-A simple MongoDB API built using Python and FastAPI to use as boilerplate code for projects.
+This is a simple MongoDB API built using Python (PyMongo) and FastAPI to use as boilerplate code for projects.
+The goal of this is to create clean, easily-readable, quickly-modified, and well-handled code with good documentation to get a project off to a running start.